 Colin Irving, BCL’58, volunteered at the Mile End Legal Clinic for three years before founding the Tyndale St. Georges Legal Clinic.
 He was known for doing pro bono work throughout his long career, and received the Médaille St-Yves for his contributions.
 His work had a profound effect on the clinics, as noted by Geeta Narang: “He gave this small project his time and love and his resources so that we could become as big and as great as he was.”

-In 2000, when Professor Adelle Blackett, BCL’94, LLB’94, was hired, she was not only the first professor of colour to be hired by the Faculty of Law, but was also the University’s first Canadian-born black professor to be hired since the 1850s.
+In 2000, when Professor Adelle Blackett, FRSC, Ad E, BCL’94, LLB’94, was hired, she was not only the first Black professor to be hired by the Faculty of Law, but was also the University’s first Canadian-born Black professor to be hired since the 1850s.
 One of Professor Blackett’s earliest impacts on the Faculty came when she introduced a module on Critical Race Theory to the Foundations of Canadian Law course, an addition that remains to this day.
 As one of the foremost researchers and experts on labour law, transnational labour law and regulation of domestic work, Professor Blackett has held a number of prominent positions in these fields, including working at the International Labour Office in Geneva.
 In addition to her work as a professor and researcher, Blackett also served as a commissioner on Quebec’s Human Rights and Youth Rights Commission for seven years.
-In 2014, she received the Barreau du Québec’s Advocatus Emeritus (Ad.
-E.) designation.
+In 2014, she received the Barreau du Québec’s Advocatus Emeritus (Ad E) designation.
 In 2015 – the same year she was made a Full Professor at the faculty – the Canadian Association of Black Lawyers awarded Professor Blackett its Pathfinder Award for her significant contributions to the legal community and the community at large.
 She was recognized with the Principal’s Prize for Excellence in Teaching in 2020.

 Prior to joining McGill’s Faculty of Law in 2006, Professor Nandini Ramanujam worked extensively in systemic reform of higher education in the former communist countries of Eastern Europe and the Soviet Union, including Aga Khan’s Central Asian University and Smolny College in St. Petersburg.
 Flourishing at the Faculty, Professor Ramanujam has maintined her devotion to human rights issues as the Executive Director and Director of Programs of the Centre for Human Rights and Legal Pluralism (CHRLP) and as the Director of the International Human Rights Internship Program.
 Both Professor Ramanujam and Professor Blacket have paved the way for people of colour to hold positions of power within legal academia.